-We compared the performance using different window sizes: 'entire page' versus 100 words (paragraph length).
-We fixed the similarity function to AEMI and the thresholdfinding method to Valley.
-Tables 6 and 9 illustrate the results.
+Table 8: Window size of entire page versus 100 words

+Table 8 illustrates the results.
 Window size of the entire page generated slightly more meaningful clusters (61% good) than window size of 100 (57% good).
 However, window size of 100 yields more tress with 100% good leaf clusters (6) than window size of the entire page (5).
-Hence, it is not clear which window size produces more meaningful clusters.
-Both methods resulted in 'medium' trees.
+Hence, it is clear which window size produces more meaningful clusters.
+Both methods resulted in trees whose shape we evaluated to be 'medium'.
 Window size of 100 generated one thin tree for U11.
 The 'T' tree in Table 8 has only two nodes: the root and one leaf.